-\revision{We also performed another simulation in the same setting with the parameters $\varepsilon = 0.10$, $n = 100, 200$, $p = 50, 100, 200, 400, 800, 1600$, where the purpose is to investigate the effect of increasing dimension on the estimate.
+\revision{We also conducted an additional simulation in the same setting with $\varepsilon = 0.10$, $n = 100, 200$, and $p = 50, 100, 200, 400, 800, 1600$ to investigate the effect of increasing the data dimensionality $p$ on the estimate.
 The average estimation errors over 100 replicates are plotted in Figure~\ref{fig:p_experiment}.
-From the results we observe that: (i) MSD, MLD, MOD2, MOD3 yield almost identical results and, as expected, improve when $n$ is increased. (ii) MHD is worse than the other four and changing $n$ does seems not affect it.
-The standard half-space depth is known to degenerate in higher dimensions \citep{dutta2011some} and, thus, it could be that MHD suffers from the same.
-A non-trivial solution could be to regularize its computation in a suitable way. (iii) For all methods, the error grows in $p$.
-From the viewpoint of efficiency, e.g., $n = 100, p = 500$ yields roughly the same accuracy as $n = 200, p = 650$. (iv) To obtain a baseline, we considered also an estimator which picks a random object from the sample and uses it as the estimate of the location.
-This leads, regardless of $p$, to estimation errors of $0.413$, $0.4078$ for $n = 100, 200$, respectively, showing that all estimators improve considerably upon this naive benchmark.}
+The results indicate that: (i) MSD, MLD, MOD2, MOD3 yield almost identical results and, as expected, their performance improves as $n$ increases. (ii) MHD is worse than the other four and changing $n$ does not appear to affect it.
+The standard half-space depth is known to degenerate in higher dimensions \citep{dutta2011some} and it is therefore possible that MHD suffers from the same issue.
+A non-trivial solution could be to regularize its computation in a suitable way. (iii) For all methods, the estimation error increases with $p$.
+From the viewpoint of efficiency, for example $n = 100$ and $p = 500$ yields roughly the same accuracy as $n = 200$ and $p = 650$. (iv) As a baseline, we also considered an estimator which picks a random object from the sample and uses it as the estimate of the location.
+Regardless of $p$, this leads to estimation errors of $0.413$ and $0.4078$ for $n = 100$ and $n = 200$, respectively, showing that all estimators improve considerably upon this simple benchmark.}